anarspereira/genomic-profiling-GIST-WES/README.md

 # Genomic profiling of gastrointestinal stromal tumours (GIST) using whole-exome sequencing

-This repository was created to store the data, coding scripts, and results I carried out while developing my dissertation on "Genomic profiling of gastrointestinal stromal tumours (GIST) using whole-exome sequencing", for the Master's degree in Bioinformatics, between February 2023 and January 2024.
+This repository was created to store the coding scripts and results I carried out while developing my dissertation on "Genomic profiling of gastrointestinal stromal tumours (GIST) using whole-exome sequencing", for the Master's degree in Bioinformatics, between February 2023 and January 2024.
+Sensitive data has been removed from the repository.
 This work results from a collaboration between the University of Minho, Portugal, and the Barretos Cancer Hospital, Brazil.

 ## Dissertation abstract